- Publisher: Orange Grove Press

 “I really felt connected to these characters.
-The story is quick-moving and keeps you entertained…definitely will leave you satisfied.” — 5 Stars!
+This is an entertaining read and definitely will leave you satisfied.”
 The Book Maven

-“Warrior Lord is a fast-paced science-fiction tale with suspense and romance.
-A very-well written book that kept me reading and guessing until the last page.” — Reader Forever
+“Warrior Lord is a fast-paced science fiction tale with suspense and romance.
+A well-written book that kept me reading and guessing until the last page.”
+Reader Forever

 Where else but Las Vegas could a bearded man wearing a cape and sword swagger inside a casino without drawing attention?